if

 Description

 As a reserved word, if is used in if-expressions and if-statements to specify a conditional operator with then and else branches.
 Both branches are required for the operator to be valid.
 However, while the if-expression always calculates both then and else branches, the if-statement only calculates the branch defined by whether the condition is true or false.
 In thinkScript®, there is also If-function having syntax and usage different from those of the reserved word.
-The if-expression can also be used in other functions such as, for example, AssignValueColor, AssignPriceColor, etc. Note that you can also use a def variable instead of input price = close;
+The if-expression can also be used in other functions such as, for example, AssignValueColor, AssignPriceColor, etc. Note that you can also use a def variable instead of plot in the syntax provided above.

 input long_average = yes;